medic/cht-docs/content/en/apps/features/supervision/supervision.md

 For CHW Supervisors, the [Targets]({{< relref "apps/features/targets" >}}) tab provides important insights into their community unit.
 It presents Supervisors with actionable information about their CHWs, by aggregating data for each of the CHWs that a Supervisor manages and presenting it in an easily digestible format.
 This enables Supervisors to gain insight into how well their team of CHWs is working together to meet common goals.

-Clicking on an aggregate widget opens the detailed view with the data for each individual CHW.
+Selecting an aggregate widget opens the detailed view with the data for each individual CHW.
 If a CHW is performing below the target goal, their value will be highlighted in red, making it easier for Supervisors to know with which CHWs to follow up for coaching and performance management.

 {{% alert title="Note" %}} Aggregate targets were introduced in v3.9.
 Aggregate targets are based on the widgets seen by CHWs, and dependent on the data that has been synced.
 If a CHW or the supervisor has not synced, then the aggregate target will not be up to date. {{% /alert %}}